gitjuzer/AFP-ENG-2018/System Design Document.md

 EMMA:  EMMA is an open-source toolkit for analyzing and reporting code written in Java language.
 Emma support coverage types like method, line, basic block.
 It is Java-based so it is without external library dependencies and can access to the source code.
 PHPUnit: PHPUnit is a unit testing tool for PHP programmer.
 It takes small portions of code which is called units and test each of them separately.
 The tool also allows developers to use pre-define assertion methods to assert that system behave in a certain manner.
 Those are just a few of the available unit testing tools.
 There are lots more, especially for C languages and Java, but you are sure to find a unit testing tool for your programming needs regardless of the language you use.

+2. Integration Testing:
+In integration Testing, individual software modules are integrated logically and tested as a group.

+A typical software project consists of multiple software modules, coded by different programmers.

+ integration Testing focuses on checking data communication amongst these modules.

+Hence it is also termed as 'I & T' (Integration and Testing), 'String Testing' and sometimes 'Thread Testing'.

+_Guidelines for Integration Testing
+* First determine the Integration Test Strategy that could be adopted and later prepare the test cases and test data accordingly.
+* Study the Architecture design of the Application and identify the Critical Modules.
+These need to be tested on priority.
+* Obtain the interface designs from the Architectural team and create test cases to verify all of the interfaces in detail.
+Interface to database/external hardware/software application must be tested in detail.
+* After the test cases, it's the test data which plays the critical role.
+* Always have the mock data prepared, prior to executing.
+Do not select test data while executing the test cases.

 # Project plan

 1. Game Project